gannonjs/Published_Data/UDG_Spectroscopic_Data/README.txt

 Ferr{\'e}-Mateu A., Gannon J.~S., Forbes D.~A., Buzzo M. L., Romanowsky A.~J., Brodie J.~P., 2023, MNRAS, Submittied.

 It is requested users of this database please cite the above work.

+## Please note that the galaxies DF44 and DFX1 are currently repeated with the two disagreeing globular cluster counts.
+If not using this table to compare to globular cluster counts one entry should be deleted.

 It contains:
 1) This Readme